Thoughts Worth Sharing

 Donate Now button

-Not long ago, few seniors came to the LICC’s emergency food pantries, except those who came as volunteers and those who brought donations to help their neighbors in need.
+Not long ago, few seniors came to the LICC’s emergency food center, except those who came as volunteers and those who brought donations to help their neighbors in need.
 Lately, though, we have been feeding a steadily increasing number of senior citizens, nearly 200 a month.
 It is sad, of course, that our elders are having a hard time making ends meet.
 The constant increase in cost of living—which has outstripped any COLA increases in government benefits—combined with lower returns on their savings is squeezing them harder each year.

 Special Dietary Needs